Djhranicky/ConcertTracker-SE-Project/docs/Sprint3.md

   - should show validation error for invalid email format
   - should submit form and navigate to login page on successful registration
   - should redirect to /login when clicking log in here on description
+- Artist Page
+  - Visits artists Page
+  - should display artist details
+  - should display recent shows
+  - should display upcoming shows
+  - should display artist stats
+- Concert Page
+  - Visits Concerts Page
+  - should display concert header
+  - should mark concert as attended
+  - should display the setlist
+  - should display recent activity
+  - should display Spotify playlist
+  - should display attended users
+  - should display other shows and festivals
+- User Page
+  - Visits user-profile page
+  - should display user profile information correctly
+  - should navigate between tabs correctly
+  - should display favorite concerts on profile tab
+  - should display posts on the activity tab
+  - should display posts on the concerts tab
+  - should display edit profile icon and handle image upload
+  - should handle responsive layout
 - Spec Test
   - Visits inital project Page
 ## Backend